12 Best Chest and Triceps Exercises (With Workout Routines)

 9. Overhead Barbell Triceps Extension

-The Overhead Tricep Extension, is a relatively simple yet effective isolation exercise for the development of the triceps.
+The Overhead Tricep Extension, is a relatively simple yet effective isolation exercise for developing the triceps.

-It works all three heads (long head, the lateral head, and the medial head) of the muscle, it especially targets the long head of the triceps.
+It works all three heads (long head, the lateral head, and the medial head) of the muscle, especially targeting the long head of the triceps.

 There are many ways to do this exercise: